catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 .. _`OpenStack`: https://www.openstack.org/software/

-OpenStack gives you the ability to provision exactly what you need, without wastefully provisioning capacity you don't need, by allowing you to change how much you're provisioning quickly, easily, and automatically, through a variety of tools.
+OpenStack gives you the ability to provision no more or less than what you need, by allowing you to change how much you're using quickly, easily, and automatically, through a variety of tools.

 .. image:: assets/access_methods.png